surajkareppagol/logsim/README.md

 Check the `examples` directory for some circuts built using this library.
 Below is the usage guide, to generate graph calls should be made to `logic_graph_init()` and `logic_graph_export()` APIs.

+The whole process can be described in 4 steps.

+- Create logic blocks.
+- Create data blocks.
+- Connect all the blocks, either logic-logic or logic-data.
+- Create output block (set of logic blocks with output) and evaluate.

 ## Build

 `Makefile` is provided, use the below command to build the examples.